 Undergraduates may take a maximum course load of 9 semester credits per session, or 10 credits if approved for overload.
 At this time, students may only register for 9 credits online.
-If you would like to register for additional credits, please complete the Summer 2014 Registration and Payment Form and submit it to the Registrar’s Office.
+If you would like to register for additional credits, please complete the Summer 2015 Registration and Payment Form (available in March) and submit it to the Registrar’s Office.

 Students may enroll in one PE/A course per session.
 WebAdvisor will allow students to register for one PE/A course online.
-If you would like to enroll in a second PE/A course, please complete the Summer 2014 Registration and Payment Form and submit it to the Registrar’s Office.
+If you would like to enroll in a second PE/A course, please complete the Summer 2015 Registration and Payment Form (available in March) and submit it to the Registrar’s Office.

 Early registration is encouraged.
 If insufficient registration is received for any course by May 12 (for Session I) or by June 23 (for Session II), the class will be canceled and students notified by email.
 Students will have the option of obtaining a refund or registering for a different course.

 Summer tuition and fees are due on the first day of the summer session you are attending.
 Details regarding payment procedures may be found on the Tuition and Payment page.